CarlosVecina/SpotBike/README.md

 # SpotBike
 Exploring the Madrid bike map

-You can visit the deployed APP in: http://carlosvecina.es/spotbike
+You can visit the deployed APP: http://carlosvecina.es/spotbike